-What exactly is the subject of the painting ‘Le Mensonge/The Lie’ by the Swiss artist Félix Vallotton (above)?
+What exactly is going on in Félix Vallotton’s painting ‘Le Mensonge/The Lie’ (above)?
 A couple in evening dress are locked in an embrace in a plush interior.
 Yet all is not what it seems.
 Who’s the one being economical with the truth?
-The woman’s scarlet dress and serpentine pose alone should start alarm bells ringing and she does indeed seem to be whispering something in the man’s ear.
-On the other hand, the man’s nonchalant body language and complacent smirk suggest that more is happening here than he’s letting on.
+Is it the woman, whose scarlet dress and serpentine pose ought by themselves to start alarm bells ringing, and who certainly seems to be whispering something in the man’s ear?
+Or is it the man, whose nonchalant body language and complacent smirk suggest that he knows more than he’s letting on?
 Or is Vallotton making a more general point about everyday falsehoods in relations between the sexes?
 And would we otherwise gather any of this without knowing the painting’s title?

 Vallotton is probably seen at his best in his prints and small-scale works.
 During the 1890s he mostly made a living as an illustrator, working for the literary magazine ‘La Revue Blanche’.
 The series he did called ‘Intimacies’, with titles like ‘Money’, ‘Irreparable’ and ‘The Confession’, dissects the private lives of the Parisian bourgeoisie in ways that to Julian Barnes suggests ‘deep emotional dissonance’.
 In the process Vallotton played an important part in the revival of the woodcut, using a pared-down style with strong contrasts of black and white, influenced, as so many of his contemporaries were, by Japanese graphic art.
 How much did he also owe to Aubrey Beardsley?
 A lot of their work seems rather similar to me.
 There’s a print here of a nude on a bed playing with a cat which I thought at first was a Beardsley (who, incidentally, will be the subject of a show at Tate Britain next year).